The Best Coffee Shops in London

 The stately designer nook is belied by its hilarious offerings: here you’ll find

-cartons with wide-eyed cartoon characters, tea cakes with smiley faces, and goofy eyeballed cupcakes litter the cafe’s displays.
+cartons with wide-eyed cartoon characters, tea cakes with smiley faces, and goofy eyeballed cupcakes littering the cafe’s displays.
 Cappuccinos wear expressive eyes, and pastries don fashionable apparel – indeed, afternoon tea here is an absolute riot.

 Guests can take home cute tin cans filled with anthropomorphised biscuits, chocolate matchsticks, or cookies.